shinapatel/Quantify_Rain_Gardens/README.md

 ![Decay Plots](https://github.com/shinapatel/Quantify_Rain_Gardens/blob/main/exponential_decay.png)
 As seen above, the drawndown rate of stormwater absoption parallels with that of a first-order exponential decay.

-Then, I using the scipy.signal.find_peaks function to idenfity a unique storm event.
-I tested each parameter involved in the scipy.signal.find_peaks function (x, height=None, threshold=None, distance=None, prominence=None, width=None, wlen=None, rel_height=0.5, plateau_size=None) to identify and tune the hyperparameters.
+Then, I used the scipy.signal.find_peaks function to idenfity a unique storm event.
+I tested each parameter involved in the scipy.signal.find_peaks function (x, height, threshold, distance, prominence, width, wlen, rel_height, plateau_size) to identify and tune the hyperparameters.
 I optimized the mean drawdown rates (peak) for each sensor to identify the greatest variation in rain garden performance.

 ![Storms Segmentation](https://github.com/shinapatel/Quantify_Rain_Gardens/blob/main/decay_plots.png)
 The image above displays storms being segmented from the time series data reported from a GI sensor based on optimized hyperparameters of the scipy.signal.find_peaks function.

 ## Results
+Through hyperparameter tuning, I determined that prominence, distance, width, and relative height had the greatest influence on stormwater drawdown rates.
+Because drawdown rate efficiency varies between storms, rain garden performance cannot be accurately determined from a small subset of storms.
+Rather, multiple trials must be conducted to achieve the most comprehensive understanding of a rain garden's efficiency.

-To visualize the variation in α’s, I created boxplots of the mean drawdown rates for each sensor.
+To visualize the variation in α’s, I created side-by-side boxplots of the mean drawdown rates for each sensor.
 ![Box Plots](https://github.com/shinapatel/Quantify_Rain_Gardens/blob/main/box_plots_final.png)

+## Conclusion
+In conclusion, rain garden efficiency varies significantly over time and is dependent on the characteristics of an individual storm event.
+Thus, rather than taking a sample of 1 or 2 trials to determine rain garden water drawdown rates, it is imperative that multiple trials are conducted.
+This will allow for improved GI efficiency, thereby decreasing the negative effects of climate change in a more efficient manner.

-## Results
+## Future Implications
+With improvements in rain garden performance, we can gain a greater understanding of how GI functions, maintenance required, and ensure proper stormwater management.
+Not only can this have a greater positive impact on the environment, but such results can increase the demand for GI implementation in urban environments to further counteract the negative effects of climate change on a larger scale.